 The piping hot black triple espresso hit the back of his throat and bought him back to the reality of the moment, he needed another cigarette and lit one quickly as his thoughts began to focus on the meeting ahead.
-He had not chosen the location and had been given instructions on the contents of the conference if that was the right terminology for the meeting in which he was to be the chairperson and only speaker.
+He had not chosen the location and had been given instructions on the contents of the conference if that was the right terminology for the meeting in which he was to be both the chairperson and the only speaker.
 Two more mouthfuls of the dark rich coffee, a few more deep breaths of heavy smoke and a gulp of ice-cold water and he was ready to face the day ahead.
-Kirill smiled and laughed to himself, a rare thing for a Russian, however he was a rich Russian and maybe sometime in the-not-too distant future he would be a “Happy Russian”, something the rest of the world thought would take a miracle of epic proportions.
+Kirill smiled and laughed to himself, a rare thing for a Russian, however he was a rich Russian and maybe sometime in the not too distant future he would be a “Happy Russian”, something the rest of the world thought would take a miracle of epic proportions.
 He clapped his hands and moved towards the warmth behind the glass windows.

-The meeting had been arranged to be conducted in the hotel which is one of the tallest buildings in Moscow and is centrally located in the city’s upscale area and a short distance from the Kremlin and Red Square.
+The meeting would be conducted in the hotel, one of the tallest buildings in Moscow, centrally located in the city’s upscale area and a short distance from the Kremlin and Red Square.
 An award-winning hotel presenting the city’s finest setting for business and leisure.

 The delegates would be arriving at Domodedovo international airport where they would be given the highest level of VIP treatment possible and none of the official formalities that would greet other international passengers.

-Each delegate would arrive by their own aircraft which had been given the appropriate level of clearance to ensure the fastest and most secure entry and exit through Russian airspace and then to the exclusive VIP areas that had been allocated at the airport.
+The delegates would arrive by jet from Zurich which had been given the appropriate level of clearance to ensure the fastest and most secure entry and exit through Russian airspace and then to the exclusive VIP areas that had been allocated at the airport.
 Under the terms of the conference agreements each delegate was assigned three places for support staff and associates.
 This was to ensure the highest levels of security and protection from the prying eyes and ears of international agencies and other interested parties.